Last reviewed 17 May 2021

 Priority actions for lab managers

-The guidance now includes a set of seven priority actions, which as usual start with a risk assessment, to protect themselves and others during coronavirus.
+The guidance includes a set of eight priority actions, which start with a risk assessment, for lab managers to use to protect themselves and others during coronavirus.

 Complete a Covid-19 risk assessment.

 Clean more often.

 Ask visitors to wear face coverings where required to do so by law.